 How It Is Done

-You will lie on your back on a high table with your neck stretched out and a pillow under your shoulders.
-Gel will be spread on your neck to improve the passage of the sound waves (they do not pass easily through air).
-Sometimes a small water-filled bag or gelatin sponge is placed over your throat to help conduct the sound waves.
-The transducer will be pressed against your neck (or against the water-filled bag or gelatin sponge, if used), then moved back and forth over your neck.
-A picture of your thyroid gland and the tissue around it can be seen on a video monitor.
-You may be asked to turn your head away from the side being scanned so the jawbone is out of the way.
+You will lie on your back on a high table with your neck stretched out.
+You'll have a pillow under your shoulders.
+Gel will be spread on your neck.
+This helps the sound waves pass through better.
+(They do not pass easily through air.)
+A small water-filled bag or gelatin sponge might be placed over your throat.
+This also helps to conduct the sound waves.
+The transducer will be pressed against your neck (or against the water-filled bag or gelatin sponge, if used).
+Then it will be moved back and forth over your neck.
+A picture of your thyroid gland and the tissue around it can be seen on a video screen.
+You may be asked to turn your head away from the side being scanned so your jawbone is out of the way.

 How It Feels